seancdavis/seancdavis-com/src/blog/posts/2021-01-10-eleventy-server-components.md

 What would be great is if we could have the best of both worlds — a component-driven system that renders the output of the components to static HTML during the build process.

 It turns out that we can totally do this!
-Here are three methods we can use to build a server-side component system in an Eleventy project:
+Here is a look at three different methods for building out a server-side component system in an Eleventy project:

 ## Method #1: Template Includes